chenmu1204/czx/README.md

 }
 </code></pre>

+## Acknowledgement
+Our implementation is mainly based on the following codebase[]().
+We gratefully thank the authors for their wonderful works.

 # Edge Feature Enhancement for Fine-Grained Segmentation of Remote Sensing Images
 ## Fine-RSMI dataset
 Google Netdisk Get Address: